Jane Frances Winn: Career

 She was a member of the English-Speaking Union, the National Arts Club, the National Science Club and the Contemporary Club.

-In 1905 she wrote "Elsinore, or the Land of the Silver Lining", which was represented by child actors at the Century Theater in St. Louis under the direction of Jacob Mahler.
+In 1905, she wrote "Elsinore, or the Land of the Silver Lining", which was represented by child actors at the Century Theater in St. Louis under the direction of Jacob Mahler.
 The performance was for the benefit of the Memorial Home, Grand and Magnolia Avenue.
 In 1909 Winn wrote "Papilla or the Culprit Fairy", which was represented at the Odeo on May under the direction of Jacob Mahler.
 The proceeds were to go to the Baptist Orphans' Home.

-In 1915 Winn, together with Anna G. Marten, addressed the Missouri Women's Press Association during Journalism Week in Columbia, Missouri.
+In 1915, Winn, together with Anna G. Marten, addressed the Missouri Women's Press Association during Journalism Week in Columbia, Missouri.
 Winn's panel was "The New Journalism in Its Relation to Women".
-In 1920 she addressed the Missouri Press Association in Rolla, Missouri, with the talk "Journalism for Women".
+In 1920, she addressed the Missouri Press Association in Rolla, Missouri, with the talk "Journalism for Women".
 In 1922, during the 25th annual dinner and business meeting of the Ohio Society of St. Louis, Winn was elected as a director.
 In 1926, she spoke in front of the Society of St. Louis Authors on "The Woman on the Job".

-In 1921 Winn, speaking on free verse as a "protest against old-fashioned rhymes," called Walt Whitman the "father of the new movement" and Sara Teasdale the "Shelley of America".
+In 1921, Winn, speaking on free verse as a "protest against old-fashioned rhymes", called Walt Whitman the "father of the new movement" and Sara Teasdale the "Shelley of America".

 Personal life

 Jane Frances Winn lived with her brother, Frank T. Winn (1865–1918), who was also engaged in newspaper work, near Forest Park University.

 She never married, and spent the later part of her life writing.

-She died in 1927 and is buried with her family at Grandview Cemetery, Chillicothe, Ohio.
+She died in 1927, aged 71 or 72, and is buried with her family at Grandview Cemetery, Chillicothe, Ohio.